FAQ

 OCI uses Verifiable Credentials in accordance with the openly accessible W3C specification.

-• A Digital Wallet is the software used to manage the digital identity and its associated Verifiable Credentials.
+• A Digital Wallet is the software used to manage the digital identity of an organization and its associated Verifiable Credentials.

 The Digital Wallet is the layer providing trading partners and credential issuers a peer-to-peer exchange of credential details.
 The issuer of credentials can send credentials into the Digital Wallet of the Trading Partner.
 The Trading Partner can use the Digital Wallet to acquire, store and present credentials.

-In the OCI ecosystem, integrators like Verification Routing Service (VRS) providers are able to connect themselves to their customers’ Digital Wallets.
+In the OCI ecosystem, integrators like Verification Router Service (VRS) providers are able to connect to their customers’ Digital Wallets.

 On a customer's behalf, the VRS provider can: